 Known foremost as a steel town, Hamilton also has a rich cultural side, including historical museums and fine art galleries.

-Some of the top things to do in Hamilton include visits to the Canadian Warplane Museum, which displays aircraft from World War II planes to jets; the Whitehern Historic House and Garden, an outstanding intact historic house; and the Royal Botanical Gardens, which has the largest lilac collection and 18 miles of trails.
+Some of the top things to do in Hamilton include visits to the Canadian Warplane Museum, which displays aircraft from World War II planes to jets; the Whitehern Historic House and Garden, an outstanding intact historic house; and the Royal Botanical Gardens, which has one of the largest lilac collection and 18 miles of trails.
 Hamilton is just over 40 miles away, about an hour's drive.

 About 40 miles from Toronto, Oakville is an upscale town with diverse dining and shopping.
-Golf is a popular here.
+Golf is popular here.
 Or, if you're looking for a day of boutiques and galleries in a pretty waterside setting, Oakville is a good choice.

 If golf is your thing, you might want to grab a tee time at the Glen Abbey Golf Course, or, if that's not possible, visit the Canadian Golf Hall of Fame.
 Otherwise, shopping and dining are top-notch in this town.